tchx84/Gameeky/docs/basics/en/welcome.md

 The in-game [HUD](https://en.wikipedia.org/wiki/HUD_(video_games)) is minimal as it only provides the following:

-* A green bar that represents the player's Entity durability, e.g. to convey the health of the player's Entity.
+* A green bar that represents the player's Entity durability, e.g. To convey the health of the player's Entity.
-* A blue bar that represents the player's Entity stamina, e.g. to convey how many actions can still be performed by the player's Entity.
+* A blue bar that represents the player's Entity stamina, e.g. To convey how many actions can still be performed by the player's Entity.
 * An icon slot that represents the Entity that is currently being held by the player's Entity.

 ### Controls